Wes-Isaac/To-do-list/README.md

 To get a local copy up and running follow these simple example steps.

 Clone the repo to your local machine.
+Run this command

 git clone https://github.com/Wes-Isaac/To-do-list.git

 cd To-do-list

+Navigate to To-do-list folder/directory.
+At the project's root, on the terminal, run 'npm install' to install app dependencies

+Next, run 'npm start' which will run the app in the development mode.

+Open http://localhost:3000 to view it in the browser.

+ALTERNATIVELY

+Just run 'npm run build' which will build the project and generate output files into the build directory.

+Go to build directory and manually open index.html to interact with the app.

 ## Authors